Quicksort: Parallelization

 Quicksort's divide-and-conquer formulation makes it amenable to parallelization using task parallelism.
 The partitioning step is accomplished through the use of a parallel prefix sum algorithm to compute an index for each array element in its section of the partitioned array.
 Given an array of size n, the partitioning step performs O(n) work in O(log n) time and requires O(n) additional scratch space.
 After the array has been partitioned, the two partitions can be sorted recursively in parallel.
 Assuming an ideal choice of pivots, parallel quicksort sorts an array of size n in O(n log n) work in O(log^{2} n) time using O(n) additional space.

 Quicksort has some disadvantages when compared to alternative sorting algorithms, like merge sort, which complicate its efficient parallelization.
 The depth of quicksort's divide-and-conquer tree directly impacts the algorithm's scalability, and this depth is highly dependent on the algorithm's choice of pivot.
 Additionally, it is difficult to parallelize the partitioning step efficiently in-place.
 The use of scratch space simplifies the partitioning step, but increases the algorithm's memory footprint and constant overheads.

 Other more sophisticated parallel sorting algorithms can achieve even better time bounds.
-For example, in 1991 David Powers described a parallelized quicksort (and a related radix sort) that can operate in O(log n) time on a CRCW (concurrent read and concurrent write) PRAM (parallel random-access machine) with n processors by performing partitioning implicitly.
+For example, in 1991 David M W Powers described a parallelized quicksort (and a related radix sort) that can operate in O(log n) time on a CRCW (concurrent read and concurrent write) PRAM (parallel random-access machine) with n processors by performing partitioning implicitly.